yiphei/HackDartmouth2018/README.md

 ## Winner of HackDartmouth2018

-Winning Project for HackDartmouth IV 2018.
+Winning Project of HackDartmouth IV 2018.
 For more information on the project, please visit the following link: https://devpost.com/software/fyrefite